RaazTripathi/Jersey-Example/README.md

 Jersey-Example
 ==============
-A simple project for hello world in jersey
+A simple restful web sevice  project for hello world in jersey